Pluvie/current/README.md

 value pointer, so, when the map find will return `-1` (key not found) a simple pointer arithmetic will return the zero value of the map value type.

-For pointer key types, the zero-value will be equal to the `NULL` macro, so you can use its logic.
-For scalar key types, you can just do a `== 0` comparison, even for `struct` types.
+For pointer value types, the zero-value will be equal to the `NULL` macro, so you can use its logic.
+For scalar value types, you can just do a `== 0` comparison, even for `struct` types.

 ## Benchmarks